 Dive into the recent documentation trend of sketchnoting!
 Gain specific ideas to excite students with simple drawing tips, layout and formula ideas, and step-by-step methods to getting started.
 Discover ways to teach the elements and principles through sketchnoting as well as connecting typography.
 It’s everything you need to get going with this engaging note-taking method!

-Nic Hahn, an elementary art teacher in Minnesota, and she has worked as an instructor for AOE.
+Nic Hahn, an elementary art teacher in Minnesota, and she has worked as an instructor for AOEU.
 She also authors the popular blog “Mini Matisse.”
 She enjoys sharing creative ideas and positive musings about teaching.
 Nic has worked with learners from preschoolers through adults and has discovered she loves teaching at all levels.